aimerib/smollmfinetune/ai_coder_tasks/tasks/r7-1-character-dna.md

 **Platform Integration**: Full React UI with real-time breeding visualization, FastAPI backend for genetic algorithms, and potential cartridge export for family lineages.

+**Technical Guidance**: Realistically speaking, this is an interface to merge LoRAs/DoRAs into a character.

 ## Acceptance Criteria

 ### Core Breeding Mechanics (React + FastAPI)